Competitive Local Routing with Constraints: Routing on the Constrained -Graph

 Since $C$ does not contain any vertices that can see $u$ or $v$, any constraint in $\overline{C}_i^u$ that has $u$ as an endpoint and lies above $u v$, ensures that $v$ cannot see $A$, i.e. it cannot block visibility of this region only partially.
 Hence, if such a constraint exists, $u$ is the closest visible vertex to $v$ in $C_{i, j}^v$, since neither $B$ nor $C$ contain any vertices visible to $v$.
 Therefore, $u v$ is red.

-If $v$ can see $A$, we show that $u v$ is red, if and only if the closest visible vertex in the subcone of $u$ that contains $A$ does not lie in $A$.
-We first show that if $u v$ is red, then the closest visible vertex in the subcone of $u$ that contains $A$ does not lie in $A$.
-We prove the contrapositive of this statement: if the closest visible vertex $x$ in the subcone of $u$ that contains $A$ lies in $A$, then $u v$ is not red.
+If $v$ can see $A$, we show that $u v$ is red if and only if the closest visible vertex in the subcone of $u$ that contains $A$ does not lie in $A$.
+We first show that if the closest visible vertex $x$ in the subcone of $u$ that contains $A$ lies in $A$, then $u v$ is not red.
 Since $A$ is visible to $v$, $u$ is not the endpoint of a constraint in $\overline{C}_i^u$ above $u v$.
 Hence, we have two visibility edges $u v$ and $u x$ and $u$ is not the endpoint of a constraint intersecting the interior of triangle $u x v$.
 Therefore, by Lemma~\ref{lem:ConvexChain}, we have a convex chain of visibility vertices between $x$ and $v$.
 Let $y$ be the vertex adjacent to $v$ along this chain.
 Since the polygon defined by $u x$, $u v$, and the convex chain is empty and does not contain any constraints, $y$ lies in $C_{i, j}^v$.
 Thus, $u$ is not the closest visible vertex in $C_{i, j}^v$ and $u v$ is not red.

 Next, we show that if the closest visible vertex $x$ in the subcone of $u$ that contains $A$ does not lie in $A$, then $u v$ is red.
 We prove this by contradiction, so assume that $u v$ is not red.
 This implies that there exists a vertex $y \in C_{i, j}^v$ that is visible to $v$ and closer than $u$.
 Since $B$ is empty and $C$ does not contain any vertices that can see $v$, $y$ lies in $A$.
 Since $u v$ and $v y$ are visibility edges and $v$ is not the endpoint of a constraint intersecting the interior of triangle $u y v$, by Lemma~\ref{lem:ConvexChain} there exists a convex chain of visibility edges between $u$ and $y$.
 Furthermore, since $C$ does not contain any vertices that can see $u$, the vertex adjacent to $u$ along this chain lies in $A$.
 Since any vertex in $A$ is closer to $u$ than $x$, this leads to a contradiction, completing the proof. \end{proof}